hande-qmc/hande/documentation/manual/tutorials/shoulder.rst

 of the shoulder.

 .. [#] The graphs were plotted with matplotlib, http://matplotlib.org/.
 Parts of the matplotlib source code
-	was taken from its tutorials.
+	were taken from its tutorials.